This section covers everything you need to know about operating vehicles at Burning Man.

-Part of the agreement Mutant Vehicle owners sign is the understanding that a registered Mutant Vehicle is considered to be a public conveyance.
-When you are licensed to drive in Black Rock City, you agree that you will share that privilege with others and give rides to those that need or ask.
+In the spirit of Radical Inclusion, Participation and Gifting the DMV strongly encourages and expects Mutant Vehicle owners to share their Vehicles with others and give rides to those that need or ask.
 This is also a great way to meet people and a wonderful show of our community.
 Proper etiquette should be followed; all participants should be allowed to ride Mutant Vehicles as long as there are not an unsafe number of passengers aboard at any given time.

 Private Parties / Thank You Cruises